jlangch/venice/doc/readme/openai2-chat-completion.md

 (do
   (load-module :openai-java)
   (let [client   (openai-java/client)
+        chat     (-> (openai-java/chat-completion client :GPT_5_4)
+                     (openai-java/max-completion-tokens 2048)
+                     (openai-java/add-user-message
-        prompt   """
+                         """
                          I am looking for a name for my new pet, a cat.
 The cat's fur is reddish and light tabby.
 Suggest me 5 names that I could give my cat.

                          Explain why you have chosen these names.
-                 """
+                         """ ))
-        result   (openai-java/chat-completion client prompt :model :GPT_5_4)
-        response (:response result)
+        response (openai-java/execute chat)
-        msg      (first (openai-java/response-messages-without-status response))]
+        msg      (first (openai-java/messages response))]
     (println msg)))
 ```